hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 # HashTable

-* If the values of key are limited, array instead of hash table can be used to increase the performance
+* If the values of keys are limited, **bucket array** instead of hash table can be used to increase the performance

 ### Q13.
 [Roman to Integer](https://leetcode.com/problems/roman-to-integer/)